 demonstrated they have the theoretical and practical knowledge, and

 have passed the appropriate assessments to ensure they have met the required competency as outlined in this model course.

+An accredited training organisation approved to provide Model Course C0103-5 may issue a course certificate upon successful completion.

+Where a VTS provider is approved to deliver revalidation training for their own personnel, they are not required to issue a course certificate, as they are not an accredited training organisation under G1014.

 Acronyms